gardener/documentation/website/documentation/tutorials/dynamic-pvc/_index.md

   storageClassName: 'default'
 ```

-This defines a PVC using storage class `default`.
+This defines a PVC using the storage class `default`.
 Storage classes abstract from the underlying storage provider as well
 as other parameters, like disk-type (e.g.; solid-state vs standard disks).

-The default storage class has annotation **{"storageclass.kubernetes.io/is-default-class":"true"}**.
+The default storage class has the annotation **{"storageclass.kubernetes.io/is-default-class":"true"}**.

 ```bash